laravel/docs/helpers.md

     // Ptr Pipr pickd a pck of pickld ppprs.

-You may also pass `false` as a third parameter to ignore case when removing.
+You may also pass `false` as a third argument to the `remove` method to ignore case when removing strings.

 <a name="method-str-replace-array"></a>
 #### `Str::replaceArray()` {#collection-method}